 Do not break blisters.
 Let your child's healthcare provider manage blisters as needed.

-What are possible complications of a second-degree burn?
+What are the possible complications of a second-degree burn in a child?

 Possible complications can include:

 - The skin in the burned area will be more sensitive to sunlight while healing

 - The skin in the burned area may stay darker or lighter than other skin